 Should I apply for a Kashable loan?

-If you need to consolidate high-interest debt or want to finance a major purchase, a Kashable personal loan may make sense — but you’ll want to apply for prequalification to get an idea of the interest rate you may face.
+If you need to consolidate high-interest debt or want to finance a major purchase, a Kashable personal loan may make sense — but you’ll want to apply for prequalification.
+When you prequalify for a personal loan you can get an idea of the interest rate you may face.

 If you prequalify, check that your estimated APR is lower than the APRs of any credit cards you have before you take out a loan.